 Grayson Highlands State Park

-Each summer for six years my dad would park the family vehicle at the Massie Gap Parking Lot.
-It’s a great place for a day hike to the highest point in Virginia.
-A short walk across an open field to a simple gate and the adventure began.
+Each summer for six years, my dad parked the family car at the Massie Gap Parking Lot.
+It was a great place for a day hike to Mount Rogers.
+The adventure began with a short walk across an open field to a rustic wooden gate – the beginning of the Massie Gap Trail.

 Hiking the Appalachian Trail